zerobox-ai/rembg-greenscreen/README.md

 Experimental parallel green screen version;

 ```
-python -m src.rembg.cmd.cli --parallelgreenscreen "video.mp4" --workernodes 3 --gpubatchsize 5 --cpubatchsize 2500
+python -m src.rembg.cmd.cli --parallelgreenscreen "video.mp4" --workernodes 3 --gpubatchsize 5
 ```

 Be careful with the default parameters, my 11GB GPU is already pretty much maxed with 3 instances of the NN with 5 image mini batches in forward pass.
-If you max your RAM (cpu * worker nodes) you will start swapping to disk and that will kill you.

 The command above will produce a `video.matte.mp4` in the same folder